Cambridge Homeschool Matric

 In South Africa most students do two courses:

 IGCSE (International General Certificate of Education) takes 18 months – 2 years to complete and is for students from 14 – 16 years of age.
-This is the same as grade 10 and 11 in local schools although the subject content is different.
+This is the same as grades 10 and 11 in local schools although the subject content is different.
 Your student will take 7 subjects on this level.

-Following this South African high school student do the AS Levels normally from about 16 - 19 years of age.
+Following this South African high school students do the AS Levels normally from about 16 – 19 years of age.
 This is also an 18 month – 2 year course and is the equivalent of Grade 12 in South Africa.
 Your student will take 5 subjects on this level.

 NOTE: If your student does very well on a subject at IGCSE level (B or A) they can “carry” it over as an AS level subject.
 This means that they will only write for 4 subjects at the end of their AS course and one of their IGCSE subjects can count for the 5th.